HOME | SPECIAL OFFER | PRODUCTS | FREE ADVERTISING | HINTS & TIPS | HOW TO RUN A RESTAURANT | LINK EXCHANGE | FEATURED BUSINESSES

 2. Cash Flow.

-The purpose of the cash flow statement is to show the movement and availability of cash throughout your business over a period of time, usually a monthly or yearly format It shows how your cash is made available to pay your suppliers, staff and other 'creditors'.
+The purpose of the cash flow statement is to show the movement and availability of cash throughout your restaurant over a period of time, usually a monthly or yearly format It shows how your cash is made available to pay your suppliers, staff and other 'creditors'.
 To put it simply the cash flow shows the money you have coming in, the money you have going out and where it goes!

 Follow the link below to see an example of a cash flow statement, to give you a clearer understanding of how they work.